What We Believe

 We believe man was created by a direct creative act of God on the 6th 24-hour day of creation.
 Man is not the result of an evolutionary process (Genesis 2:7).
-God created him in His ?image? and ?likeness?.
+God created him in His image and likeness.
 He is the crown of God's creative work and is to be distinguished from the rest of God's creation in that he is an eternal being.
 Every man should be respected and treated with dignity (Genesis 9:6).

 We believe that before the Fall, man enjoyed total dominion over creation (Genesis 1:28) and had unbroken fellowship with God (Genesis 3:8-10).

 After man's disobedience his right standing with God was lost.
-As a result, sin entered the human race (Romans 5:12,19), and all became sinners because Adam's sin nature has been passed toall men.
+As a result, sin entered the human race (Romans 5:12,19), and all became sinners because Adam's sin nature has been passed to all men.
 Man is totally depraved and unable to save himself (Ephesians 2:5,9; Romans 3:20; Titus 3:5).
 Only by regeneration by God through faith in Christ can a man's state be changed from condemnation to blessing (Romans 8:1; Ephesians 1:3).

 The Doctrine of Salvation

-We believe man is saved ?by grace through faith? placed solely on the merits of jesus Christ's death and resurrection in his behalf (Romans 4:25, 11:5-6).
+We believe man is saved by grace through faith placed solely on the merits of Jesus Christ's death and resurrection on his behalf (Romans 4:25, 11:5-6).
 Salvation is instantaneous and apart from any effort or good work man can do because its sole condition is faith (belief).We believe that it is not only possible but clearly taught in the scripture that every believer can and should have full assurance of their salvation (1 John 5:13).
 God imparts to the believer, at the time of their salvation, eternal life.
 All who are truly born again can never lose that life.
 A person is eternally secure in Christ.
 (John 10:28; Romans 8:29-39; Ephesians 1:5-14; 1 Peter 1:3-5).
 At the time of salvation, the believer is also given the Holy Spirit who dwells in him (John 14:16; 1 Corinthians 6:19-20).